cesanta/mongoose/README.md

 # Commercial use
-- Mongoose is used by hundreds of businesses, from Fortune 500 giants like Siemens, Bosch, Google, Samsung, Qualcomm, Caterpillar, to the small businesses
+- Mongoose is used by hundreds of businesses, from Fortune500 giants like Siemens, Bosch, Google, Samsung, Qualcomm, Caterpillar to the small businesses
 - Used to solve a wide range of business needs, like implementing Web UI interface on devices, RESTful API services, telemetry data exchange, remote control for a product, remote software updates, remote monitoring, and others